How Do I Get My Child Interested In Chemistry?

 Before exploring the basic chemistry experiments, talking to your child about basic chemical processes can give he/she an idea on the kinds of questions that can be answered by chemistry.
 By discussing chemistry topics regularly with your child will make him/her become familiar with the concepts.

-You can discuss with your child how fire consumes fuel, relationship between oxygen and fire, the properties of different fuels, how the batteries in their toys provide power and the by-products of combustion.
+You can discuss with your child how fire consumes fuel, the relationship between oxygen and fire, the properties of different fuels, how the batteries in their toys provide power and the by-products of combustion.

-Discussing real life applications of the chemistry lessons your child is learning in school can get him/her interested in the subject.
+Discussing the real-life applications of the chemistry lessons your child is learning in school can get him/her interested in the subject.
 If you have a friend or a family member who is a chemist or work in a field related to chemistry, you should engage them in a discussion with your child about what they do.
 This is likely to give your child a better understanding of the importance of chemistry and also gets he/she interested in the subject.

 Get Your Child Involved